2024-cloud-computing/aws-p2p-ml-svcs/README.md

 ## Demo

-Access the endpoint (not the localhost one) shown in the terminal output after starting user-node.
+Access the endpoint at port 3000 (not the localhost one) shown in the terminal output after starting user-node.